Dre Campbell Farm

 15. Bio Advanced Fungus Control for Lawns

-This biofungicide works against lawn diseases such as red thread disease, rusts, dollar spot, and brown patch.
-Use Bio Advanced according to the package instructions to help treat lawns with fungus.
+This biofungicide works against lawn diseases, including red thread disease, dollar spot, lawn rust, and brown patch.

 Takeaway